GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 4. Hover over **Break on** then select **Subtree modifications**, **Attribute modifications**, or **Node removal**.

-{% Img src="image/admin/PlPfY25q2BTOrc69IVDj.png", alt="The context menu for creating a DOM change breakpoint.", width="800", height="577" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/XsXVifCHA03yWaSJHeUR.png", alt="The context menu for creating a DOM change breakpoint.", width="800", height="756" %}

-**Figure 5**: The context menu for creating a DOM change breakpoint
+This example shows the context menu for creating a DOM change breakpoint.

 ### Types of DOM change breakpoints {: #dom-types }